nathanael-fijalkow/games_book/_build/html/_sources/1_Introduction/references.md

 Games emerged in another aspect of automata theory: for understanding the difficult result of Rabin {cite}`Rabin:1969` saying that automata over infinite trees can be effectively complemented.
 This is the key step for proving Rabin's seminal result that the monadic second-order theory of the infinite binary tree is decidable.
 The celebrated paper of Gurevich and Harrington {cite}`Gurevich&Harrington:1982` revisits Rabin's result by reducing the complementation question to a determinacy result for games.
-Interestingly, they credit McNaughton for airing the idea of using games in this context and then for exploiting it to Landweber {cite}`Landweber:1967`, B&uuml;chi and Landweber {cite}`Buchi&Landweber:1969`, and B&uuml;chi {cite}`Buchi:1977`.
+Interestingly, they credit McNaughton for `airing the idea' of using games in this context and then for exploiting it to Landweber {cite}`Landweber:1967`, B&uuml;chi and Landweber {cite}`Buchi&Landweber:1969`, and B&uuml;chi {cite}`Buchi:1977`.

 Both lines of work have been highly influential in automata theory and logic;